Benohene/youth-aflame-sc-project/README.md

 ### Footer
 * The Footer section of the page includes a heading that directs visitors to our social media links.
 * You can also have quick access to our contact details like telephone number and Email Address
-* the footer runs across all the 3 pages and is also responsive to all device sizes
+* The footer runs across all the 3 pages and is also responsive to all device sizes

 ![Footer](docs/readme-images/footer.jpg)